 Are dapivirine-based products available?

 Not yet, but IPM is working to obtain regulatory approval for the monthly ring in sub-Saharan Africa, where women have an urgent unmet need for new HIV prevention options.
-The ring received a positive opinion from the European Medicines Agency in July 2020, which is expected to facilitate country approvals.
-Learn more about the positive EMA opinion and how IPM is planning for the ring's potential introduction.
+The ring received a positive opinion from the European Medicines Agency in July 2020 and a recommendation from the World Health Organization (WHO) in January 2021, which are expected to facilitate country regulatory approvals for its use.
+The product has also received WHO prequalification, a global quality assurance designation that will help guide national and global procurement decisions, pending approvals.
+IPM began the first phase of regulatory submissions to African countries in Q4 2020 and submitted an application to the US FDA in December 2020.
+Learn more about the positive EMA opinion, WHO recommendation, WHO prequalification and how IPM is planning for the ring's potential introduction.

 How has dapivirine been tested in clinical trials?

 IPM has studied the compound in 24 Phase I/II clinical trials in Africa, Europe and the United States.
 In all Phase I and Phase I/II studies, dapivirine was found to be well-tolerated, providing the basis for larger studies that were designed to study the efficacy and long-term safety of IPM's monthly dapivirine vaginal ring.
 In 2012, IPM and our clinical trial partner, the Microbicide Trials Network (MTN), launched parallel Phase III studies of the product.